rocketden/tester/README.md

 Users are then responsible for implementing the method according to the problem description to pass the test cases.

-### Input Format
+### Test Case Format

-The test case inputs are created in a partial JSON format.
-If a problem has N method parameters, then a corresponding test case will be N lines long, with the ith line containing the JSON input for the ith method parameter.
+The test case inputs and outputs are represented in a JSON format.
+If a problem has multiple method parameters, then a corresponding test case input will be N lines long, with the ith line containing the JSON input for the ith method parameter.

 e.g. A problem with method parameters `String[] values` and `Integer num` could have the following test case input (note how each individual line is JSON-parsable):